Why QuickLogic (QUIK) Dipped More Than Broader Market Today

-QuickLogic (QUIK) ended the recent trading session at $9.62, demonstrating a -3.51% change from the preceding day's closing price.
-This change lagged the S&P 500's 1.74% loss on the day.
-Meanwhile, the Dow experienced a drop of 1.01%, and the technology-dominated Nasdaq saw a decrease of 2.38%.
+QuickLogic (QUIK) closed the most recent trading day at $9.07, moving -4.83% from the previous trading session.
+The stock fell short of the S&P 500, which registered a loss of 0.4% for the day.
+Elsewhere, the Dow gained 0.11%, while the tech-heavy Nasdaq lost 0.73%.

-The maker of chips for mobile and portable electronics manufacturers's shares have seen an increase of 21.29% over the last month, surpassing the Computer and Technology sector's loss of 5.77% and the S&P 500's loss of 4.99%.
+Shares of the maker of chips for mobile and portable electronics manufacturers have appreciated by 15.8% over the course of the past month, outperforming the Computer and Technology sector's loss of 8.37%, and the S&P 500's loss of 7.34%.

-Investors will be eagerly watching for the performance of QuickLogic in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be -$0.06, reflecting a 14.29% increase from the same quarter last year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $5.5 million, indicating a 27.31% increase compared to the same quarter of the previous year.
+The investment community will be closely monitoring the performance of QuickLogic in its forthcoming earnings report.
+It is anticipated that the company will report an EPS of -$0.06, marking a 14.29% rise compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $5.5 million, indicating a 27.31% growth compared to the corresponding quarter of the prior year.

 Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $0 per share and revenue of $24.7 million.
 These totals would mark changes of +100% and +79.32%, respectively, from last year.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 11.11% decrease.
-As of now, QuickLogic holds a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 11.11% lower.
+QuickLogic presently features a Zacks Rank of #4 (Sell).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report